jLouzado/patchcording.com/content/blog/2019-10-3-tdd-gimmick/index.md

 Notice anything?
 The assertion statement is missing, but the actual test will pass[^false-positive].
 Here even though everything looks okay, the test itself is not trustworthy.

-## What a ridiculous example, who would forget to add the assertion!
+## What a ridiculous example, that would never happen!

 Well yes it's a bit silly, but it highlights a central problem with unit testing.
 Namely: